GA-CyberWorkforceAcademy/GTA-Labs/packet-introspection.md

 - 15 pts: How much aggregate traffic went to/from Milpitas, CA?

-Part 2 clean-up: Close the browser tab/window when you are finished.
+**Clean-up: Close the browser tab/window when you are finished.
 Close the Wireshark Endpoints window

 Reassemble text from TCP stream (15 pts)
 ==========

 As a byte-stream oriented protocol, TCP segments data based on its MSS, not based on semantics of the English language, or even application data formatting.
 Thus it can be helpful to reassemble this data before manually nspecting it.

--   Open pcaps/http-wiresharkdownload101.pcapng in Wireshark.
+Open pcaps/http-wiresharkdownload101.pcapng in Wireshark.

 The first three packets are the TCP handshake for the web server connection.
 Frame 4 contains the clients GET request for the download.html page.
 Right-click on frame 4 and select Follow — TCP stream.
 Traffic from the first host seen in the trace file, the client in this case, is colored red.
 Traffic from the second host seen in the trace file, the server in this case, is colored blue.